lagrangedao/go-computing-provider/deploy.md

 [API]
 Port = 8085                                   # The port number that the web server listens on MultiAddress = "/ip4/127.0.0.1/tcp/8085"      # The multiAddress for libp2p
-PublicNetworkIp = ""                          # The public network ip
+Domain = ""                          # The public network ip

 OPENAI_API_KEY = ""
 RedisUrl = "redis://127.0.0.1:6379"           # The redis server address